Dodona: Early history

 The earliest mention of Dodona is in Homer, and only Zeus is mentioned in this account.
 In the Iliad (circa 750 BCE), Achilles prays to "High Zeus, Lord of Dodona, Pelasgian, living afar off, brooding over wintry Dodona" (thus demonstrating that Zeus also could be invoked from a distance).
 No buildings are mentioned, and the priests (called Selloi) slept on the ground with unwashed feet.
 No priestesses are mentioned in Homer.

 The oracle also features in another passage involving Odysseus, giving a story of his visit to Dodona.
 Odysseus's words "bespeak a familiarity with Dodona, a realization of its importance, and an understanding that it was normal to consult Zeus there on a problem of personal conduct."

 The details of this story are as follows.
 Odysseus says to the swineherd Eumaeus (possibly giving him a fictive account) that he (Odysseus) was seen among the Thesprotians, having gone to inquire of the oracle at Dodona whether he should return to Ithaca openly or in secret (as the disguised Odysseus is doing).
 Odysseus later repeats the same tale to Penelope, who may not yet have seen through his disguise.

 According to some scholars, Dodona was originally an oracle of the Mother Goddess attended by priestesses.
 She was identified at other sites as Rhea or Gaia.
 The oracle also was shared by Dione.
 By classical times, Dione was relegated to a minor role elsewhere in classical Greece, being made into an aspect of Zeus's more usual consort, Hera — but never at Dodona.

 Many dedicatory inscriptions recovered from the site mention both "Dione" and "Zeus Naios".

-According to some archaeologists, not until the 4th century BCE, was a small stone temple to Dione added to the site.
-By the time Euripides mentioned Dodona (fragmentary play Melanippe) and Herodotus wrote about the oracle, the priestesses appeared at the site.
+According to some archaeologists, it was not until the 4th century BCE that a small stone temple to Dione was added to the site.
+By the time Euripides mentioned Dodona (fragmentary play Melanippe) and Herodotus wrote about the oracle, the priestesses had appeared at the site.

+Over 4200 oracular tablets have been found in Dodona, written in different alphabets, and dated approximately between the mid-6th and early 2nd centuries BCE.
+All the texts were written in Greek, and attest to over 1200 personal names from different areas; these were almost exclusively Greek, with non-Greek names (e.g. Thracian, Illyrian) making up around 1% of the total.